 In the North of England, mistletoe grows on lime, poplar, apple, and hawthorn trees.
 Druids believed it had the power to ward off evil spirits.
 They also used it as a sign of friendship—thus the custom of kissing under the mistletoe.

 Because of mistletoe's connection with the Druids, the early church associated it with sinners and evil and banned mistletoe for use and display in churches.

 But they have always been a pretty independent lot in York.
 Mistletoe at Christmas remained popular there after the Druids were long gone.
-For a while mistletoe was incorporated into a service of repentence and pardon.
-York Minster held a winter Mistletoe Service when York's miscreants and evil doers were invited to seek forgiveness.
+For a while mistletoe was incorporated into a service of repentance and pardon.
+York Minster held a winter Mistletoe Service where York's miscreants and evil doers were invited to seek forgiveness.

-Anyone up to climbing the 275 steps to the top can enjoy close up views and overviews of York Minster's pinnacles, gargoyles and carvings.
+Anyone up to climbing the 275 steps to the top can enjoy close-up views of York Minster's pinnacles, gargoyles, and carvings.

 Climbing to the highest point in York, by a wide margin, visitors at the top of the tower can see across the rooftops to make out the city's medieval lanes and snickleways.
 The view also takes in miles of countryside, extending, on a clear day, to the Yorkshire Wolds.

 Children under 8 years old are not permitted to climb the Tower.
 Children under 16 years old can only climb accompanied by an adult.
 Groups of more than 10 children under 16 must be accompanied by at least three adults.
 Smaller groups of children can be accompanied by two adults.